accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/menu-et-barre-de-navigation.md

 - Context menu;
 - Table of contents for a set of pages.

-Note: Footer links to the legal notice, site map and other information about the site are not considered to be a main navigation menu.
+Note: Footer links to the legal aspects, site map and other information about the site are not considered to be a main navigation menu.